 4. Commodification of Drug Classes and Treatment Options: In certain therapeutic areas, such as mental health, Ophthalmology, women’s health, Medical Dermatology and most recently obesity, crowded drug classes and lack of insurance coverage for some branded drugs drive the commodification trend.

-Manufacturers are exploring various copay assistance models to address patient affordability challenges while maintaining market sustainability.
+Manufacturers are exploring various copay assistance models to address challenges around prescription drug affordability for patients while maintaining market sustainability.
 Here’s an overview of some of the models currently in use:

 • Not Covered Copay Assistance (Denial Conversion/eVoucher): These well-established models offer financial support to commercially insured patients.
 While they can lead to higher gross sales, they are also susceptible to abuse and are not generally applicable for government-insured patients.